servicebinding/spec/README.md

   <dd>Any software that exposes functionality.
 Examples include a database, a message broker, a workload with REST endpoints, an event stream, an Application Performance Monitor, or a Hardware Security Module.</dd>

   <dt>Workload</dt>
-  <dd>A <a href="https://kubernetes.io/docs/concepts/workloads/">workload</a> is an application running on Kubernetes..
+  <dd>A <a href="https://kubernetes.io/docs/concepts/workloads/">workload</a> is an application running on Kubernetes.
 Examples include processing using a framework like Spring Boot, NodeJS Express, or Ruby Rails.
 Workloads are the part of an application that runs.
 Workloads may colloquially be referred to as an application.</dd>

   <dt>Service Binding</dt>
   <dd>The act of or representation of the action of providing information about a Service to a workload</dd>